illfittingshoes/selectron/README.md

 selectron
 =========
-###Accessible, configurable, (somewhat) lightweight <select> replacement
+###Accessible, configurable, (somewhat) lightweight &lt;select&gt; replacement

 Uses the select element as the "model", passing along events to mimic native behavior *nearly* perfectly - opted against "close on scroll" because styled items tend to be larger than native ones.

 One of the requirements for the select replacement was to keep accessibility as good as native.
-To that end, Selectron doesn't actually replace the <select>s, just hides them.
+To that end, Selectron doesn't actually replace the &lt;select&gt;s, just hides them.
 This way we keep keyboard shortcuts & change events largely native rather than reinventing all the event/interaction wheels.

 ###Requires
 * jQuery v1.8 or above
-* "name" attribute on each <select> to replace
+* "name" attribute on each &lt;select&gt; to replace

 ###Usage